xyba1337/OmTraffic/README.md

   use_emoji: true # Adds a random emoji to the end of each message
   use_prefix: false  # Adds a random string to the end of each message
   use_suffix: false  # Adds a random string to the start of each message
+  delay_after: 2 # How long until disconnect after the message has been sent
+  topics: [] # Topics/Keywords to queue inside of, Example: ["minecraft", "valorant"].

 ```